fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

 ## Installation

-The Aperture Agent can be installed using below options:
+The Aperture Controller can be installed using the below options:

 1. [**Install with Operator**](operator/operator.md)